 1. The turnaround time from receipt of grant recommendations to issuance of a check is approximately two (2) weeks.

 2. Grant recommendations should be made in the Donor Portal by December 10, 2019 to facilitate issuing grant checks prior to year end.

 3. Timing of grants does not impact charitable income tax donations, potential charitable deductions occur when contributions are made to a CFSA fund.

 4. If the grant needs to be counted for a year-end match, please contact CFSA as soon as possible by calling 520-770-0800 or sending an email to firstname.lastname@example.org.

 Retirement accounts provide a special opportunity to make gifts to non-profit charitable organizations.
 When you reach age 70½, you’re required to withdraw a certain amount of money from your retirement accounts each year.
 That amount is called a required minimum distribution and will count towards your total taxable income for the year unless it is designated for a non-profit organization.

 Increasing your income may also have other unforeseen repercussions for you.
-To discuss your situation and options for you, please contact Mary Louise Luna, Senior Director of Gift Planning, at 520-209-2875 or by email at firstname.lastname@example.org.
+To discuss your situation and the options available for you, please contact Kelly Huber, Vice President for Philanthropy, at email@example.com or call 520-770-0800.